-Launched in 2010, the photo-based social media platform now has more than 600 million users.
-300 million of those users are active on Instagram every day.
+Launched in 2010, the photo-based social media platform owned by Facebook has 1+ billion users in 2019.
+500 million of those users are active on Instagram every day.

 Instagram’s format lends itself perfectly to holiday lets.

-- Every day, photos on Instagram receive a collective 4.2 billion likes
+- Photos on Instagram receive a collective 4.2 billion likes daily

 Instagram allow their users to submerse themselves in a series of different worlds, and your holiday let can be one of them.